-The small-sample performance of test statistics is always a worry in forecasting regressions with overlapping data and highly serially correlated right-hand variables (e.g., Geert Bekaert et al., 1997), so we compute three small-sample distributions for our test statistics.
+The small-sample performance of test statistics is always a worry in forecasting regressions with overlapping data and highly serially correlated right hand variables (e.g., Geert Bekaert et al. 1997), so we compute three small sample distributions for our test statistics.
 First, we run an unrestricted 12 monthly lag vector autoregression of all 5 yields, and bootstrap the residuals.
 This gives the "12 Lag VAR" results in Table 1, and the "Small T" results in the other tables.
-Second, to address unit and near-unit root problems we run a 12 lag monthly VAR that imposes a single unit root (one common trend) and thus four cointegrating vectors.
+Second, to address unit and near-unit root problems we run a 12 monthly lag VAR that imposes a single unit root (one common trend) and thus four cointegrating vectors.
 Third, to test the expectations hypothesis ("EH" and "Exp.
-Hypo." in the tables), we run an unrestricted 12 monthly lag autoregression of the one-year yield, bootstrap the residuals, and calculate other yields according to the expectations hypothesis as expected values of future one-year yields.
-(See the Appendix for details.)
+Hypo." in the tables), we run an unrestricted 12 monthly lag autoregression of the one year yield, bootstrap the residuals, and calculate other yields according to the expectations hypothesis as expected values of future one year yields.
+See the Appendix for details.

 The small-sample statistics based on the 12 lag yield VAR and the cointegrated VAR are almost identical.
-Both statistics give smallsample standard errors about one-third larger than the asymptotic standard errors.
+Both statistics give small-sample standard errors about a third larger than the asymptotic standard errors.
 We compute "small sample" joint Wald tests by using the covariance matrix of parameter estimates across the 50,000 simulations to evaluate the size of the sample estimates.
-Both calculations give χ^2 statistics of roughly 40, still convincingly rejecting the expectations hypothesis.
-The simulation under the null of the expectations hypothesis generates a conventional smallsample distribution for the χ^2 test statistics.
-Under this distribution, the 105 value of the NW, 18 lags χ^2 statistic occurs so infrequently that we still reject at the 0-percent level.
+Both calculations give $\chi^2$ statistics of roughly 40, still convincingly rejecting the expectations hypothesis.
+The simulation under the null of the expectations hypothesis generates a conventional small-sample distribution for the $\chi^2$ statistics.
+Under this distribution, the 105 value of the NW, 18 lags $\chi^2$ statistic occurs so infrequently that we still reject at the 0 percent level.
 Statistics for unrestricted individual-bond regressions (1) are quite similar.

-One might worry that the large R^2 come from the large number of right-hand variables.
-The conventional adjusted \bar{R}^2 is nearly identical, but that adjustment presumes i.i.d. data, an assumption that is not valid in this case.
-The point of adjusted \bar{R}^2 is to see whether the forecastability is spurious, and the χ^2 is the correct test that the coefficients are jointly zero.
-To see if the increase in R^2 from simpler regressions to all five forward rates is significant, we perform χ^2 tests of parameter restrictions in Table 4 below.
+One might worry that the large $R^2$ come from the large number of right hand variables.
+The conventional adjusted $\bar{R}^2$ is nearly identical, but that adjustment presumes i.i.d. data which is not valid in this case.
+The point of adjusted $\bar{R}^2$ is to see whether the forecastability is spurious, and the $\chi^2$ is the correct test that the coefficients are jointly zero.
+To see if the increase in $R^2$ from simpler regressions to all five forward rates is significant, we perform $\chi^2$ tests of parameter restrictions in table 4 below.

-To assess sampling error and overfitting bias in R^2 directly (sample R^2 is of course a biased estimate of population R^2), Table 1 presents small-sample 95-percent confidence intervals for the unadjusted R^2 .
-Our 0.32-0.37 unrestricted R^2 in Table 1B lie well above the 0.17 upper end of the 95-percent R^2 confidence interval calculated under the expectations hypothesis.
+To assess sampling error and overfitting bias in $R^2$ directly (sample $R^2$ is of course a biased estimate of population $R^2$ ), Table 1 presents small-sample 95 percent confidence intervals for the unadjusted $R^2$ .
+Our 0.32-0.37 unrestricted $R^2$ in Table 1B lie well above the 0.17 upper end of the 95 percent $R^2$ confidence interval calculated under the expectations hypothesis.